 Prolog Data Structures

-In Prolog, all data is represented by Prolog terms.
+In Prolog, all data are represented by Prolog terms.

 Terms are defined inductively: